jcheng5/stackdump/README.md

 This should cause your R console (or app log, if you're running a Shiny app on a server) to print a call stack.

-If the `quit` argument is `TRUE` (the default), then the R process will exit after printing the call stack.
-This is because stackdump works by executing a bunch of R code in a signal handler, and that's not technically a very safe thing to do.
+If the `quit` argument is `TRUE` (the default is `FALSE`), then the R process will exit after printing the call stack. stackdump works by executing a bunch of R code in a signal handler, and that's not technically a very safe thing to do.
 If you'd rather be safe than risk a subtly corrupted process, it's better to quit.